Taking charge of your fertility

-Whether you’re a woman thinking about family planning, a teenager going through puberty or a woman past the years of welcoming a baby, taking charge of your fertility can improve your overall health and give you control over your own wellness.
+Whether you’re a woman thinking about family planning, a teenager going through puberty or a woman past the years of welcoming a baby, taking charge of your fertility can improve your overall health and give you control over your wellness.

 Many women experience pain, premenstrual syndrome (PMS) and infertility symptoms for years but are told that it’s just part of being a woman.
 Deal with it.